19hours/sg-statutes/Acts/Parliamentary Elections Act.md

 each such nomination shall be deemed to be void.

+[18/2005]

 (2) Subsection (1) shall also apply where 2 or more by-elections are held at the same time.

+[31/2001]

 UNCONTESTED ELECTIONS

 ### Uncontested elections

-33\.—(1) If, on the day of nomination, in any electoral division, after the decision by the Returning Officer on any objection which may have been lodged, only one candidate or a group of candidates stands nominated for that division, the Returning Officer shall forthwith —
+33\.—(1) If, on the day of nomination in any electoral division, after the decision by the Returning Officer on any objection which may have been lodged, only one candidate or a group of candidates stands nominated for that division, the Returning Officer shall immediately —

 (a) declare the nominated candidate or the group of candidates to be elected; and

 (b) cause the name or names of the Member or Members so elected to be published in theGazette.

-[10/88]
+[10/88; 18/2005]

 (2) Nothing in sections 29 and 30 shall prevent the Returning Officer from exercising any of his powers under subsection (1) before 12.30 p.m. if, at 12 noon on the day of nomination for an election in any electoral division, only one candidate or one group of candidates stands nominated for that electoral division.

+[18/2005]

 CONTESTED ELECTIONS

 ### Contested elections

-34\.—(1) If, on the day of nomination in any electoral division, after the decision by the Returning Officer of any objections which may have been lodged, more candidates than one stand nominated for that division, the Returning Officer shall —
+34\.—(1) If, on the day of nomination in any electoral division, after the decision by the Returning Officer on any objections which may have been lodged, more candidates than one stand nominated for that division, the Returning Officer shall —

-(a) forthwith adjourn the election to enable a poll to be taken in accordance with the provisions of this Act; and
+(a) immediately adjourn the election to enable a poll to be taken in accordance with the provisions of this Act; and

 (b) allot to each candidate an approved symbol which shall be printed on the ballot paper opposite that candidate’s name.